jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 A scale is an ordered collection of notes and the intervals between them.

-The notes in a scale are numbered in order from lowest pitch to highest.
+The notes in a scale are numbered in order, from lowest pitch to highest.
 These numbered notes are called “scale degrees”.
 Scale degree numbers are often written with “hats”, like this: 1&#x302;, 2&#x302;, etc.
 The first degree of a scale (1&#x302;) is often called the “tonic”.

-The intervals between scale degrees are described as “half steps” and “whole steps”.
+The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.
 A “half step” is the smallest interval on the fretboard, the distance between the notes on a string on either side of one fret (a “semitone” or “minor second” interval).